Healthy Homes Assessment Mohaka

 Insulation Mohaka

-Insulation requirements to be in compliance with the R-values for your area
+Insulation requirements to be in compliance with the R-values of your area.

-The "R" signifies thermal resistance, and is a measure of how well the insulation can withstand heat flow.
-The greater the R-value, the better the insulation.
+The "R" stands for thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
+The greater the R-value, the more effective the insulation.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3

-• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3